ultrafunkamsterdam/undetected-chromedriver/README.md

 ## New ##

-By default, the console log function is disabled to prevent certain detections.
+By default, the console log function is disabled to prevent certain detections until a cleaner solution is found.
-Until a cleaner solution is found, use the following to manually enable it
+You can still enable it using

 ```python
 import undetected_chromedriver as uc